Best introduction of 2012 . . . Bursches met Lobsters.

 And for any of you with me this January in needing to hold off on the new year, I’m finally ready for 2013.
 Let’s go.

 Bursch Family Christmas Dinner–2013

-(unless linked or noted, most recipes inspired by something Ina)
+(unless linked or noted, most recipes are inspired by something Ina)

 Celebratory Snacks and Drinks:

 Salad and Soup

 Lobster with Beurre Blanc